-The study of nutrition and distetics involves the integration and application of principles from a broad area of study including food science, nut management, communication, biological, physiological, behavioral and social sciences.
-Therefore, individuals necessing a BS Degree in Nutrition/Detertics a cartificate of Dieteric Intermitie Completion or a Master's Degree in Nutrition/Dieterics must meet all academic and clinical course requirements.
-To matriculate, students seeking a BS Degree in Nutrition/Dieterics, a certificate of Dieteric Internation Completion or a Master's Degree in Nutrition/Dieterics must have the following abilities and skills in order to meet the full requirements of the program's curriculum
+The study of rutrition and detatics involves the integration and application of principles from a broad area of study including food science, rutrition, management, communication, biological, physiological, behavioral and social accences.
+Therefore, individuals receiving a BS Degree in Nutrition/Detatics a certificate of Dietatic Internship Completion or a Master's Degree in Nutrition/Detatics matriceles, students aseking a BS Degree in Nutrition/Detatics matriceles, students aseking a BS Degree in Nutrition/Detatics matriceles, accentificate of Dietatic Internship Completion or a Master's Degree in Nutrition/Detatics matriceles, students aseking a BS Degree in Nutrition/Detatics matrixeles, students aseking a bibles and skills in order to meet the full requirements of the program's curriculum:

-- Sensory/Observation: A student must have sufficient sensory capacity to observe and participate in demonstrations and experiments in the basic and applied sciences including, but not limited to, demonstrations on human cadevers, animals, microbiologic cultures, and microscopic studies of microorganisms and tasues in normal and pathologic atates.
-A student must be able to utilize all assessment parameters in order to assess the nutritional status of the clienta and implement a nutritional care plan to achieve optimal nutritional status (i.e., obtaining the clear's history, performing physical assessments, inthropometric researcements and analysis of leboratory data.
-In addition, a student must have sufficient vision to observe physical changes such as in skin and aye color or changes in other ansas of the body. - 2.
-Communication: A student must be able to communicate effectively with patients and their family members, in order to elicit information describe changes in affect, mood, activity, and posture and to perceive nonverbal communications.
-A student must be able to communicate effectively and sensitively with patients.
-Communication includes not only speech, but also making and writing.
-The student must be able to communicate effectively and efficiently in oral and written form.
-A student must have verbal and written communication skills sufficient to conduct patient interviews and record clinical histories, communicate neults of diagnostic findings, and make essessments and plans known to patients, their family members, and members of the health care tes
+- 1. Sensory/Observation: A student must have sufficient sensory capacity to observe and participate in demonstrations and separations and applied sciences including, but not limited to. demonstrations on human cadavama, animals, microbiologic calutes, and microcoparisms and tassase in normal and pathologic studes of microcoparisms and tassase in normal and pathologic states.
+A student must be able to athics a la assessment parameters in order to assess the nutritional status of the cleants and insummer targetment a nutritional status of the cleants and insummetries in order to assess the nutritional status of the cleants and insummetries in order to assess the nutritional status of the cleants and insummetries and there applies a data submitting of the cleants and insummetries and analysis of laboratory data).
+In addition, a student must have sufficient vision to observe physical changes tasch as in sign and eye color or changes in other asses of the loody. - 2.
+Communications: A studient must be able to communicate effectively with patients and their family members, in order to elicit information, describe changes in affect, mood, activity, and posture and to persive nonverbal communications.
+A studient must be able to communicate effectively and semathwelly with patients.
+Communication includes not only speech, but also reading and writing.
+The studient must be able to communicate effectively and efficiently in coal and writing from the able to communicate effectively and efficiently in coal and writing from the able to communicate effectively and efficiently in coal and writing from the able to communicate effectively and efficiently in coal and writing from the able to contract patient interviews and record clinical hotores, communicate results of diagnostic findings, and make assessments and plane lesows to patients, their family members, and members of the health care team.

-A graduate student is expected to analyze, conceptualize and summ plex relationships as ascent aned from patient records, re with studies and other written reports and be able to communicate that information effectively
+A graduate student to expected to snalyze, conceptualize and summarize complex valutionings as associationed from patient records, reasenth studies and other written reports and be able to communicate that information effectively.

-- Motor/Strength/Coordination: A student must have sufficient destartly and motor function to elicit information from clients by pelpetion. assoultation, percussion and to perform diagnostic procedures including, but not limited to obtaining the client's history, performing physical assessments, anthropometric measurements and analysis of laboratory data - Conceptual, Integrative and Quantitative Abilities: A student must have sufficient conceptual, integrative and quantital abilities.
-These abilities include but are not limited to measurement. calculations, response, analysis, and synthesis.
-Additionally, a student must be able to orderstand the spatial relationships of the matrition status, nutrient intake and any special conditions.
-Problem solving in group, individual, and collaborative settings requires all of these intellectual abilities.
-Testing and evaluation of these abilities in the Department of Nutrition employ examinations as an essential component of the computer.
-Successful completion of these examinations is required of all candidates as a condition for continued progress through the curriculum.
-Examples of these assessments include but are not limited to easay, oral and/or extended multiple choice tests, compositions, and presentations, and lab practicals designed to assess a variety of cognitive and non-cognitive skills in a simulated or supervised clinical settings.
-All written or word processed information must be in a comprehensible format.
+- 3. Motor/Strength/Coordination: A student must have sufficient detectly and motor function to elicit information fram clients by palpation, associlation, percession and to perform diagnostic procedures including tat not invited to obtaining the client's interty, performing physical assessments, anthropometric measurements and analysis of laboratory data. - 4.
+Conceptual, Integrative and Quantitative Abilities: A student must have sufficient conceptual, integrative and quantitative abilities.
+These abilities include but are not limited to measurement, calculations, reasoning, analysis, and synthesis.
+Additionally, a student must be able to understand the spatial relationships of the matrixonal status, individual, and collaborative settings requires all of these initial but are used at the state of the set of

-A student must be able to critically analyze, synthesize and en /interpret psychosocial research and be able to utilize available data to conduct evidence based studies in the field of nutrition and detailors.
+A student must be able to critically analyze, synthesize and evaluate /interpret psychosocial research and be able to utilize available data to conduct evidence based studies in the field of nutrition and denetica.